Previous Page Next Page

 2155.3 Closing Reports Using Priority None (PN) Closure Codes

-The program director or program administrator may close a report of abuse or neglect without assigning it for investigation for the following reasons.
+The program director or program administrator may close an intake report of abuse or neglect without assigning it for investigation for the following reasons.

 Priority None (PN) Closure Codes: